Light on the Rock Blogs

 So the “apple of the eye” refers to something – someone – cherished, protected, highly valued.
 Someone we feel very sensitive and tender about.
 Just think about how precious your eye pupils are.

 Our Creator sees you as the apple of His eye.
 You.
 Yes, you are so precious to Abba.
-Remember this especially in the days ahead as you prepare your heart and mind for the Passover.
+Remember this especially in the days ahead as you prepare your heart and mind for the coming autumn feasts of the LORD.